-As a member of the Clwydian Range and Dee Valley AONB the Council is required to show its share (80%) of the Joint Committee's balances, income and expenditure in the Council's Balance Sheet and CI&ES.
-The Council did not include its share of the balances as at 31 March 2020 in the 2019/20 Financial Statements (£252k), the share of the balances as at 31 March 2021 is £523k.
-The final outturn position of the AONB was an underspend of £9k and was considered by the Board on 25 June 2021.
+As a member of the Clwydian Range and Dee Valley AONB the Council is required to show its share (80%) of the Joint Committee's balances, income and expenditure in the Council's Balance Sheet and Cl&ES.
+The Council's share of the balances as at 31 March 2022 is (£337k), (£523k) in 2020/21.
+Further detail on the AONB Statement of Accounts can be found here:

-Denbighshire County Council - Agenda for Clwydian Range and Dee Valley Area of Outstanding Natural Beauty Joint Committee on Friday, 25 June 2021, 10.00 am
+Clwydian Range and Dee Valley Area of Outstanding Natural Beauty JC